Updating the Metal and Diamond Mining Effluent Regulations

 - Complex sample matrices

 In order to achieve the analytical sensitivity required to produce reliable and defensible data at the levels of the new standards, contract analytical laboratories are challenged to provide increasingly lower limits of detection without compromising the integrity, validity and representativeness of the analytical results.
-To do so, suppliers of laboratory testing services must implement newer technologies to minimize data variability at trace (part-per-billion) and at times, ultratrace levels (part-per-trillion) levels as shown in Figure 1.
+To do so , Bureau Veritas has implemented newer technologies to minimize data variability at ultratrace levels (Figure 1).

 Figure 1: Achievable Limits of Detection for Metals by Various Analytical Technologies